CQCL/hugr/specification/hugr.md

    * *either* the set includes the CFG's entry node, and any edges from outside the set (there may be none or more) target said entry node;
-   * *or* the set does not include the CFG's entry node, but contains exactly one node which is the target of edges from outside the set.
+   * *or* the set does not include the CFG's entry node, but contains exactly one node which is the target of at least one edge(s) from outside the set.
-* The set may not include the exit block.
+* The set may not include the Exit block.
 * There must be exactly one edge from a node in the set to a node outside it.

 Situations in which multiple nodes have edges leaving the set, or where the Exit block